YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 I think it's a shame that most people aren't familiar with Spaced-repetition.
 It's so powerful and rewarding.
 I highly recommend using [anki][anki] for applying it.
 You can think about it as your agent that throws at you flash-cards with questions and asks you to answer them.
 In order to make it as effective as you can, you're encouraged to create your own cards.
-It will assist with retaining the data most effectively.
+It will assist with remembering the data most effectively.
 <br/>
 <br/>
 In case you want to expand your vocabulary - [Super-Memo][supermemo] is the best Spaced-repetition resource I know of.
 Not only it asks you a question - after you want to see the answer, it will pronounce it.
-The app offers as hints synonyms to the desired answer - another advantage of the app.
+Additionally, The app offers synonyms to the desired answer - another advantage of the app.
 <br/>
 <br/>
 Spaced-repetition can be super-effective for programmers as well.
 A classic use-case is making flashcards for keyboard shortcuts or shell commands.